bentwheel/lgbtq-retirement-meps-analysis/README.md

 discharge from an inpatient facility.
-Reducing readmissions are a key focus for the Center for Medicare and Medicaid Services, the federal agency that oversees or regulates Medicare and Medicaid administration, [published findings in 2014](https://www.kff.org/wp-content/uploads/sites/2/2014/10/brennan.pdf) claiming that nearly one in five fee-for-service Medicare patients enrolled in Part A benefits return to the hospital within 30 days of being discharged.
-In this same study, CMS attributed these readmissions to cost the federal government \$26 billion per year, of which \$17 billion was associated with potentially avoidable readmissions.
+Reducing readmissions are a key focus for the Center for Medicare and Medicaid Services, the federal agency that oversees or regulates Medicare and Medicaid administration, which [published findings in 2014](https://www.kff.org/wp-content/uploads/sites/2/2014/10/brennan.pdf) claiming that nearly one in five fee-for-service Medicare patients enrolled in Part A benefits return to the hospital within 30 days of being discharged.
+In this same study, CMS attributed \$26 billion per year to the cost of these readmissions, of which \$17 billion was associated with potentially avoidable readmissions.

 While it is possible to investigate readmission rates directly using MEPS data, the methodology is less simple and involves the use of